Systemic wars theory

-The systemic wars theory is a political-sociological theory by Dutch ex-marine Ingo Piepers that states that a fifth major systemic war would start around 2020.
+The systemic wars theory is a political–sociological theory by Dutch ex-marine Ingo Piepers that states that a fifth major systemic war would start around 2020.
 According to Piepers' definition, a systemic war is a war in which all the great powers are actively involved.
 The term systemic war refers to the remaking of the international political-social system.

 Method

-From the early 2000s, Piepers has conducted scientific research into major wars around the world based on physical and mathematical theories.
+From the early 2000s Piepers has conducted scientific research into major wars around the world based on physical and mathematical theories.
 During his research he discovered a system and wrote a thesis, on which he obtained his PhD at the University of Amsterdam.
 In his book 2020 Warning (2016), Ingo Piepers analyzes international conflicts from 1495 to the present.
-Around that time, the world began to consist of societies that became strongly interconnected on an international level.
+Around that time, the world began to consist of societies that became strongly interconnected at an international level.
 In that time span are several periods of relative calmness, which slowly build up to a moment of irreversible tension.
 Piepers claims that there are recurring patterns and laws that resemble a physical process, and saw that mathematical formulas can be applied to these patterns.
 He mentions four cycles that led to four major conflicts respectively: the Thirty Years' War (1618–1648), the French Revolutionary and Napoleonic Wars (1792–1815), the First World War (1914–1918) and the Second World War (1939–1945).